≡ ▼

 The function uses a Forward Difference Derivative (FDD) for the first point(s), a Central Difference Derivative (CDD) for the middle points, and a Backward Difference Derivative (BDD) for the last point(s).
 For quadratic-level accuracy, the function uses n+2 points.
 The set of points is referred to as the "stencil" and the values of y within the stencil are multiplied by a set of coefficients shown below.

-The coefficients used in L_FDIFF were obtained using the Finite Difference Coefficients Calculator by Cameron Taylor.
+The coefficients used in FDIFF were obtained using the Finite Difference Coefficients Calculator by Cameron Taylor.
 The following are the formulas used in this function (where m is the number of values in ys):

 Forward Difference Derivative